spencersteers/game-boy-development-book/overview/hardware.md

 | Sound | 4 channels with stereo sound |
 | Power | DC6V 0.7W (DC3V 0.7W for GB Pocket) |

-The Game Boy (as well as the majority of all video game consoles) is completly closed and totally integrated.
+The Game Boy (almost all video game consoles) is completly closed and totally integrated.
 Because software will always run on identical devices the interworkings of the device become very complex - but standard.
 We will explore the hardware in depth in the next few sections.

 <hr>